changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 Url:
 Api Documentation & playground : https://tbhpwebdevapi.azurewebsites.net/swagger/index.html
 Example to get list of all products: https://tbhpwebdevapi.azurewebsites.net/api/Bonsai

+We also have '.../usingXXX' methods for you to try out the different ways - Use a combination of them (e.g. POST order using FormData, while use GET to add a new client)

 - Read: https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data
 - (Visual learners) Video: https://www.youtube.com/watch?v=c3qWHnJJbSY
 - Optional Read: https://en.wikipedia.org/wiki/Representational_state_transfer